Coal mining in Plymouth, Pennsylvania: The North Branch Canal

 was built to divert water from the river into the canal.
 The work was generally complete by the fall of 1830.
 The first load of coal shipped on the canal from Wyoming Valley reached Berwick in October.

 The canal was a boon to Plymouth's coal operators—who in 1830 included John Smith, Freeman Thomas, Henderson Gaylord, and Thomas Borbidge—and it encouraged others—such as Jameson Harvey and Jacob Gould—to open mines.
 Smith's teamsters led teams of horses deep into his mine, turned the team, loaded the wagon and then drove the team to the river bank to load the coal into canal boats.
-Gaylord—whose mine was at the base of Welsh Hill—improved on this method and built a gravity railroad that ran along what is now Walnut Street, down what is now Gaylord Avenue, to his wharf on the river.
-A similar road—called the Swetland Railroad—was built from mines in Poke Hollow down a route which later became Washington Avenue, across Bull Run to another wharf on the river.
+Gaylord—whose mine at the time was a tunnel at the base of Welsh Hill—improved on this method and built a gravity railroad that ran along what is now Walnut Street, down what is now Gaylord Avenue, to his wharf on the river.
+A similar road, called the Swetland Railroad, ran from a mine tunnel in Poke Hollow adjacent to Gaylord's, down a route which later became Washington Avenue, across Bull Run to another wharf on the river.
 Freeman Thomas built a railroad from his Grand Tunnel mine to a chutehouse along the river near the entrance to the canal.

 The early coal mines in Plymouth supported an ancillary industry: boat building.
 The arks used to transport goods on the river were built in a basin where Wadham's Creek entered the river.
 After the canal was built, the arks began to be replaced by flat-bottomed canal boats, built in the same basin with a distinctive design known as "Shawnee boats."
 Many of the town's young men became boatmen and were well known along the length of the canal for their distinctive call, "Shawnee against the World."